Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/SpotColor.md

+---
+title: SpotColor
+---
 # SpotColor

 `new SpotColor()`

 #### Description

 Color class used to apply the color value of a spot at a specified tint value.
-Can be used in any property that takes a [Color](./Color.md) object.
+Can be used in any property that takes a [Color](.././Color) object.

 ---